© Queensland Government

 Monitoring and action

 - If you catch carp in the wild, humanely kill them and do not return them to the water.
-Report all invasive fish captures through our online reporting form.
-Take photos.
+If you see or catch carp outside of their known distribution, take photos and report it through our online reporting form.

 - Intensive fishing potentially reduces carp numbers in small enclosed waterbodies, but this practice alone is very unlikely to be effective for long-term control.